Rishabbh-Sahu/information_retrieval/README.md

 - L2 Normalized tf-idf (currently in use)
 - Word2Vec (kindly have a look at genesim for pre-trained embeddings)
 - flairNLP library (entials most of the available pre-learned embeddings)
 3) Using semantic similarity from pre-trained language models (bert, albert , transformer based model etc).
-Implemented with BERT : https://github.com/Rishabbh-Sahu/semantic_lookalike_transformers
+Implemention with BERT👇https://github.com/Rishabbh-Sahu/semantic_lookalike_transformers

 #### References:
 Data set is all about "Medium Articles", A collection of articles on ML, AI and data science.
 Download link - https://www.kaggle.com/hsankesara/medium-articles?select=articles.csv